61040-fa22/61040-fa22.github.io/_assignments/assignment-3.markdown

 - **Wireframes**.
 Create a collection of wireframes that cover the essential views and interactions that a user would experience in using your app.
 Include a link to your live Figma models, and also some embedded screenshots (focusing on your most interesting concepts) with informative captions explaining them.
 - **Tradeoffs**.
 Using the notes that you took during your design process, pick at least 3 design decisions that you made in which you had to choose between multiple options.
 For each one, provide (a) a pithy title naming the issue; (b) an outline of what the various options were; (c\) a rationale for why you chose one option over the others.
 Try to keep your analysis below 300 words in total (for all the decisions).

+## Submission Process

+Submitting your work is a two-step task.
+First, post it to your Jekyll portfolio by the assignment deadline.
+The specific structure and format of the submission (e.g., adding it as a [blog post](https://jekyllrb.com/docs/posts/) or [page](https://jekyllrb.com/docs/pages/), splitting the deliverables across multiple posts/pages or consolidating them as a single one, the [permalink/URL](https://jekyllrb.com/docs/permalinks/) format, etc.) is left entirely up to you and is part of the ongoing design exercise of developing an attractive and usable portfolio.
+Second, submit [this Google form](https://forms.gle/dGanRBvsFYFoQNGy8) to finalize your assignment submission, also by the deadline.
+You must do both steps for us to consider your assignment submitted.

 ## Rubric

 | *Part* | Excellent | Satisfactory | Poor